meisenlab/coding_site/content/posts/building_website.md

 8. Check that URL (`http://yourusername.github.io/yourreponame/`) on any browser.  *Warning* it may take up to 3 minutes before you see it or any changes that you make.

 That *should* work, but likely didn't.
 If no, don't fret, we will figure it out!

+### Making changes to your website

+Now everything is all set up for your website, so you have to do minimal work to update your site!
+Just follow the three steps below.

+1. Make change to your file on your local computer
+2. Build your website: `hugo -D`
+3. Git add, commit, push